emerge-ehri/fhir-specification/docs/source/design.rst

 FHIR Mapping
 ----------------

+The principle outcomes of the eMERGE FHIR Specification development were to

+1. identify the complete set of report concepts and elements used throughout all eMERGE reporting use case;
+2. Create a FHIR based schema using the GR IG that was implementable by eMERGE;
+3. Provide a public document of the eMERGE FHIR specification;
+4. Collaborate with the HL7 CG Workgroup to harmonize useful feedback into the GR IG and FHIR Specification in general.

 The development of the eMERGE FHIR Specification consisted of the following steps -

 - Identify data elements using existing results from a comprehensive set of eMERGE reporting use cases.
 Here, the scope of this effort was confined to the Standard Reporting use cases and result delivery, while including provisions for future expansion.